-Brighton Fuse starts with the belief that by connecting the arts, humanities and design with digital and ICT, then creativity and innovation can be enhanced.
+Brighton Fuse started with the belief that by connecting the arts, humanities and design with digital and ICT, creativity and innovation can be enhanced.

 The initial Brighton Fuse research published in 2013 revealed that high growth businesses ‘fuse’ the creative and digital in their work.
 Over two years the project team mapped, measured and assisted Brighton’s Creative-Digital-IT (CDIT) cluster and supported mutually beneficial connections between higher education, those engaged in the creation of arts and culture and Brighton’s digital technology sector.
 The Brighton Fuse report provides hard, empirical evidence of the economic impact of the arts and humanities, as drivers of innovation and growth in the digital economy.

 A further study, published in January 2015, focused on freelancers within the sector.
 The Brighton Fuse 2 report revealed that freelancers with more Creative-Digital ‘Fusion’ in their work achieve a higher income than the ‘un-fused’ specialists, providing further empirical evidence that self-employment in the Creative-Digital-IT sector fuels prosperity and success.